PatrickJS/NG6-starter/README.md

 You may, of course, create these files manually, every time a new module is needed, but that gets quickly tedious.
 To generate a component, run `npm run component -- --name componentName`.

 The parameter following the `--name` flag is the name of the component to be created.
 Ensure that it is unique or it will overwrite the preexisting identically-named component.
+This name can use the format `my-name` or `my_name` and will generate the Class MyName.

 The component will be created, by default, inside `client/app/components`.
 To change this, apply the `--parent` flag, followed by a path relative to `client/app/components/`.